Skip to main content Skip to secondary navigation

 Definitions for relationship options

-It's a supplement to this related work.
+My deposit is a supplement to this related work.

 Use this term when the work you are depositing is supplementary material for the related work.
 However, if the deposited supplementary material is referenced or cited by the related work, use "It's referenced or cited by."

-It's supplemented by this related work.
+My deposit is supplemented by this related work.

 Use this term when the related work is supplementary material associated with the work you are depositing.
 For example, you may consider a software used to analyze the data as supplementary material.

-It's referenced or cited by this related work.
+My deposit is referenced or cited by this related work.

 Use this term when the deposited work is included as a citation in or is used as a source of information for the related work.
 For example, when the related work cites previous work or methodologies described in the deposited work.

-It references or cites this related work.
+My deposit references or cites this related work.

 Use this term when the related work is included as a citation in or is used as a source of information for the deposited work.
 For example, when the deposited work cites previous work or methodologies described in the related work.

-It's derived from this related work.
+My deposit is derived from this related work.

 Use this term when the deposited work is a derivative of the related work.
 For example, when the deposited work is aggregated data summarizing survey data in the related resource, or when the deposited work was produced by analyzing the related resource.

-It's the source of this related work.
+My deposit is the source of this related work.

 Use this term when the related work is a derivative of the deposited work.
 For example, the deposited work is the original source, while the related work was produced by analyzing the deposited work.